Robert Berridge: Controversy

 In December 2014 Berridge became highly intoxicated at a Duco Events Fight for Life in Hamilton, New Zealand.
 Due to his training regime he did not usually drink and became highly intoxicated as a result.
 On the way back home Berridge jumped out of the car that his manager was driving on the way back to his home to Auckland with Berridge and his wife.
-The car was going 100 km/hr.
-When Berridge's wife tried to get him back in the car, Berridge lashed out arms flailing.
+The car was going 100 km/h.
+When Berridge's wife tried to get him back in the car, he lashed out and hit his wife.
 The manager and Berridge's wife decided to leave him there while Berridge himself tried to walk and hitchhike home the next morning.
-Once Berridge got home he immediately searched up the government anti-violence It's Not Ok! website and enrolled himself into a family violence course.
 Shortly after this had happen Duco Event's released Berridge out of there stable and his contract.
 Berridge was signed to a six-year contract with Duco but only fought three times under the contract which may have led to his increasing frustration under Duco and not being on the Fight for Life.
 Since the incident Berridge has been highly apologetic to the people he disappointed with his behaviour.

 In May 2016, Berridge had pulled out of a fight on Joseph Parker vs Carlos Takam undercard due to neck injury.
 Berridge was scheduled to fight Joseph Kwadjo, however Berridge was replaced by Nikolas Charalampous.
 Berridge Stated that the fight was hard to come about as Duco Events (the promoter of the event) were refusing to pay Berridge, making him and his team having to pay the purse for both him and his opponent and other benefits such as flights and accommodation.
 After Berridge pulled out, Duco found and paid for an opponent (Nikolas Charalampous) without reimbursing Berridge.